Kruso/Kruso.Umbraco.BigCommercePicker/ReadMe.md

 ## How to use
-TODO
+Add a BigCommerce picker to your content type.
+Note the configration that can be made when creating the editor (e.g. should this be a picker for products or categories?).
+<br><br>
+When rendering you can use the strongly typed collection

 ## Roadmap
 * Show product brand when selecting products to help editor select correct product.
 * Show product categories when selecting products to help editor select correct product.
+* Possible to set number of items that are allowed to be selected by editor.
-* Possible to set sort order for the selected products/categories (OrderByPicker.html)
+* Possible to set sort order for the selected products/categories.